Tripletformer for Probabilistic Interpolation of Irregularly sampled Time Series: Proposed Model: Tripletformer

 The following equations describe the flow of data in the model. $E_{\Lambda}$ indicates embedding dimension of layer $\Lambda$ with $\Lambda \in \{iFF, SA, tFF, CA\}$.

-In various transformer like models~\cite{VS17,ZZ21} that are used for time series forecasting, the decoder consists of a (masked or causal) Self-attention layer on the target query embeddings.
-This step consists of a transductive bias among the independent variables (covariates).
-In this work, we do not have covariates other than the time and channel of the observations.
-Hence, we do not require Self-attention among the target queries.
-Also, it is not necessary to apply any positional embeddings~\cite{VS17} to both encoder and decoder inputs because, our triplet already consists of time and channel information which act as a natural positional embedding of the observation.
-Further, because we use attention and position wise feed forward layers which do not depend on the location of the observation in the sequence~\cite{LL19}, we say that our Tripletformer is invariant to the order in which set elements are presented to it.
+In certain transformer models~\cite{VS17,ZZ21} for time series forecasting, the decoder employs a self-attention layer on target query embeddings.
+This introduces a transductive bias among independent variables (covariates).
+In our study, we lack covariates apart from observation time and channel.
+As a result, self-attention among target queries is unnecessary.
+Additionally, applying positional embeddings~\cite{VS17} to both encoder and decoder inputs is not needed.
+Our triplet already includes time and channel data, which naturally serves as positional embeddings for observations.

 In the proposed Tripletformer, we use IMAB in encoder and MAB in the decoder.
-Although IMAB can be used for both Self-attention (in the encoder) and Cross-attention (in the decoder), we observed that using IMAB for Cross-attention is not providing consistent advantage over MAB in terms of prediction accuracy (see Supp. material).
+Although IMAB can be used for both Self-attention (in the encoder) and Cross-attention (in the decoder), we observed that using IMAB for Cross-attention is not providing consistent advantage over MAB in terms of prediction accuracy (see Section~\ref{sec:abl_tf_tf-dec-imab}).